 The Signs of a mTBI

 Someone may suffer a mTBI and not even realize it.
-A mTBI or concussion left untreated can lead to long-term complications, such as chronic headaches, memory problems, vertigo, severe headaches, dizziness, mood swings, and brain fog that can last for months or years.
+An mTBI or concussion left untreated can lead to long-term complications, such as chronic headaches, memory problems, vertigo, severe headaches, dizziness, mood swings, and brain fog that can last for months or years.
 Recent research and literature confirm that a mTBI can lead to the early onset of Dementia, Alzheimer’s, or other neurological-related deficits in severe cases.

-Because any injury to the brain could have a lasting impact on your health and livelihood, it is vital to seek medical attention after any crash.
 The signs and symptoms of a mTBI may not display the same for every person.
 It is important to understand that adults and children may show signs differently.
 Many signs of a mTBI can be immediately apparent.
 However, some TBI symptoms may not appear for hours, days, weeks, or even months after a car crash.

-According to the Mayo Clinic, the most common signs and symptoms of a car accident TBI include:
+The most common signs and symptoms of a car accident TBI include: